You can start a no shopping challenge and save money, starting right now.

 One easy way to do this is to declutter your email inbox from retailer emails.
 You don’t have to unsubscribe from everything.
 Sometimes there are good deals and coupons….when you NEED them.

 You can declutter your email inbox by setting up rules for your retailer emails.
 I send all of my retailer emails to a “Shopping” folder.
-The rules automatically put emails straight into that folder.
+The rules automatically put those emails straight into that folder.

 If I NEED a new clothing item later on, then I can specifically search for an email coupon.
 You can also set rules to delete the emails after 30 days.
 This allows you to stay out of that folder and reduce any shopping temptations!